-The approval of a caretaker is at the PHA's discretion and subject to the PHA's screening criteria.
-If neither a parent nor a designated guardian remains in a household, the PHA will take the following actions.
+The approval of a caretaker is at the owner and PHA's discretion and subject to the owner and PHA's screening criteria.
+If neither a parent nor a designated guardian remains in a household receiving HCV assistance, the PHA will take the following actions.

-If a responsible agency has determined that another adult is to be brought into the unit to care for a child for an indefinite period, the designated caretaker will not be considered a family member until a determination of custody or legal guardianship is made.
+If a responsible agency has determined that another adult is to be brought into the assisted unit to care for a child for an indefinite period, the designated caretaker will not be considered a family member until a determination of custody or legal guardianship is made.